Sport and Alcohol: How Marketing Misleads the Masses

-As Canadians, from an early age the association alcohol and partying with sporting events has been deeply engrained into us.
+As Canadians, from an early age the association of alcohol and partying with sporting events has been deeply ingrained.
 While many people are able to imbibe responsibly and draw the line at responsible levels as pictured in the commercials, there remains a large portion of people who struggle with self-regulation.

 Getting Back to Basics